 Lupus is an autoimmune inflammatory disease that can affect multiple systems in the body.
 Every lupus patient is affected differently.
-Some of the most common symptoms of lupus include rash, joint and muscle pain, kidney disorder, and neurological disorder.
+Some of the more common symptoms include rash, joint and muscle pain, kidney disorder, and neurological disorder.

 Diagnosis of lupus

-Since disease symptoms vary widely from patient to patient, it is difficult to precisely define when an individual should be diagnosed with lupus.
-The American College of Rheumatology defined eleven different symptoms lupus patients may experience.
-If an individual experiences at least four of the eleven symptoms, a physician may make a lupus diagnosis.
-Doctors use laboratory tests, physical examinations, and patient histories to make their diagnoses.
+Since disease symptoms vary widely from patient to patient, it is difficult to precisely define when a person should be diagnosed with lupus.
+The American College of Rheumatology defined 11 different symptoms that lupus patients may experience.
+If an individual experiences at least four of the 11 symptoms, a physician may make a lupus diagnosis.
+Doctors use lab tests, physical exams and patient histories to make their diagnoses.

 Treatment of lupus

 Just as symptoms are varied, so too are treatments.
 The potency of a patient’s treatment regimen is determined by the severity of the patient’s symptoms.
 The least potent medications are non-steroidal anti-inflammatory drugs (NSAIDs).
-Up to 80% of lupus patients take an NSAID, and these drugs alleviate pain and inflammation.
-The most potent medications are immunosuppressant drugs.
-These drugs inhibit key inflammatory pathways that may be causing autoimmune reactions in patients.
+Up to 80 percent of lupus patients take an NSAID to alleviate pain and inflammation.
+The most potent medications are immunosuppressant drugs, which inhibit key inflammatory pathways that may be causing autoimmune reactions in patients.